AndreaZoccatelli/okgv/README.md

 ## Review System

 Entries can be flagged for review at submit time.
 Review is an external tracking layer, it does not block entry insertion.
-Entries always go into both DBs immediately.
+Entries always go into both tables immediately.

 All review commands are CLI-based, so both humans and agents can drive review.
 This enables multi-agent pipelines: one agent generates entries, another reviews them for quality, consistency, or adherence to constraints.